 The AJAN HIV and AIDS Prevention Programme for the Youth (AHAPPY), focuses on empowering young people and communities through life skills education, HIV awareness, personal development, and the promotion of responsible and healthy living.
-The training is being led by two facilitators, Fr.
+The training was led by two facilitators, Fr.
 Ismael Matambura SJ., AJAN Director and Ms. Pascalia Sergon, AJAN Development Officer.

 Fr.
 Ismael Matambura SJ engaging in conversation with participants during group work discussions.